mesosphere/dcos-commons/docs/pages/tutorials/secrets-tutorial.md

 The `hello` pod has two secrets.
 The first secret, with path `hello-world/secret1`, is exposed both as an environment variable and as a file.
 The second one is exposed only as a file.
 The value of the second secret with path `hello-world/secret2`, which is the private key, will be copied to the `HELLO_SECRET2_FILE` file located in the sandbox.

 The `world` pod has three secrets.
 The first one is exposed only as an environment variable.
 The second and third secrets are exposed only as files.
-All `server` tasks in the `world` pod will have access to the value of these three secrets, either as a file and/or as an evironment variable.
+All `server` tasks in the `world` pod will have access to the values of these three secrets, either as a file and/or as an evironment variable.

 *Note*: The secret path is the default file path if no `file` keyword is given.
 Therefore, the file path for the third secret is same as the secret path.